 As a teenager growing up in Wethersfield, I first became interested in public service after participating in cleanups on the nearby Connecticut River.
-That passion for environmental stewardship still drives me in the Senate where I am pushing for strong policies that combat climate change, curb pollution, and invest in renewable energy.
+That passion for environmental stewardship still drives me in the Senate, where I am pushing for strong policies to combat climate change, curb pollution, and invest in renewable energy.

 In Congress, I am helping lead the fight to enact aggressive policies to combat climate change.
 Under President Trump, Republicans in Washington worked to roll back much of the progress we’ve made to reduce carbon emissions - pulling the United States out of the Paris Climate Agreement and ripping up President Obama’s Clean Power Plan.
 Fortunately, President Biden has worked to restore America’s leadership when it comes to tackling the climate crisis, from rejoining the Paris Climate Agreement on the first day of his Administration to setting ambitious targets to reduce greenhouse gas emissions by 2030.

 The bipartisan Infrastructure Investment and Jobs Act signed into law by President Biden in 2021 invests heavily in public transit and electric vehicles, expands access to clean drinking water, builds up a clean power grid, and makes the largest investment in tackling legacy pollution in our nation’s history.
 I fought hard to secure funding to improve travel times and rider experience along the Northeast Rail Corridor, to get more commuters on to trains and get cars off the road.